ashtontheanalyst/python-finance-app/README.md

 - A graph of some sort from plotly or matplotlib

 ## Goals:
-- Able to keep track of long term data, each new week of data that's uploaded gets put into the running db or frame
+- Ability to upload files and then delete them
+- A home screen that will show blank when there's no data, suggest the user to visit the upload page
 - Show some graphs of week to week spending
 - Better looks
 - A separate tab to look at data week to week, unfiltered, RAW and split up nicely